Investing Strategy Research

 Preferred stock is the bridge between both worlds.

-7. Are there any problems to look out for with Preferred Stock Dividends?
+Are there any problems with Preferred Stock Dividends?

 The market value is too High.

-Please do not buy a preferred stock at a significantly higher price than its Par Value because this specifically reduces your dividend yield.
+Please do not buy a preferred stock at a significantly higher price than its Par Value, as this will specifically reduce your dividend yield.

-Your Preferred Stock Dividend Yield depends entirely on what price you purchased the preferred stock on the open market.
+Your preferred stock dividend yield depends entirely on the price at which you purchased the preferred stock on the open market.

 Preferred Stock Dividend Yield Calculation Based on Open Market Price